 I firmly believe that adding your personal touch to everything you do makes the item or project much more interesting and a way to put your stamp on it.
 So with that in mind I decided to do a post about how to make a personal letter a bit more magical – a gift for the receiver to get excited about.
 I am going to teach you how to line an envelope.

-Some of my stationery – nice, but can be even better…
+Here is some of my stationery – nice, but I can make it even better…

 …with the addition of color and pattern to the inside of an envelope.
 All you need is some scraps of leftover scrapbook paper, wallpaper, gift-wrap, or a copy from a page in a book.

 Most of the papers I used to line the envelopes I had on hand, the black and white letters in the black dot note card is a photocopy from a page in a typeface book.